Skip to main content

 MORE EXAMPLES:

-In theory, with LLMs (Large Language Models) showing great performance in coding tasks, especially when fine tuned, you could tell it to program and write scripts inside animation-capable software.
+In theory, with LLMs (Large Language Models) showing great performance in coding tasks, especially when fine tuned, you could tell it to program and write scripts inside animation-capable software, or describe motion through raw keyframe and curve data.
 This means the animation would follow the usual workflow, but AI assists you throughout.
-In an extreme case, AI does everything for you, while it assigns appropriate tasks in an back-end pipeline.
+In an extreme case, AI does everything for you, while it executes or assigns appropriate tasks in a back-end pipeline.

 In practice, you can kind of already try it!
 Blender for example is equipped with very extensive python API that allows to operate it through code, so there are couple chatGPT-like assistant tools available already.
 This is an unavoidable trend.
 Everywhere there is code, LLMs will likely show some practical use cases.